 Head over to my 10 day Costa Rica itinerary post where I’m going into details about all the awesome places we explored with the 4×4, our dear ‘home on wheels’!

 This trip was a truly memorable experience and convinced us that traveling in a 4×4 with a rooftop tent is something we will definitely do again in the future!

-If driving on the wild roads of Costa Rica, discovering the spectacular nature and camping under the stars sounds like something for you, I can warmly recommend getting in touch with Nomad America.
-These guys really know what they’re doing and will help you organize the adventure of a lifetime!
+If driving on wild backcountry roads, discovering spectacular unspoiled nature and camping under the stars sounds like something for you, I can warmly recommend getting in touch with Nomad America.
+It’s safe to say that they’re the best 4×4 rental in Costa Rica – these guys really know what they’re doing and will help you organize the adventure of a lifetime.

 For more photos and videos of our Costa Rica road trip, check out my Instagram account.
 (Look for the ‘highlight’ called Costa Rica.)

-This post was made in collaboration with Nomad America but as always, all opinions are my own.
+This post was made in collaboration with Nomad America but as always, the opinions here are my own.

-Enjoyed reading this post about taking a Costa Rica road trip?
+Enjoyed reading this post about 4×4 rental in Costa Rica?
 Pin it!